ucsbjonas/typst/cs292g/lec1.typ

 #defn([prisoner's game],[

-7 prisoners are each assigned a hat with half probability each of bein red or blue
+7 prisoners are each assigned a hat with half probability each of being red or blue

 prisoners can guess if they are wearing red, blue, pass